 - Each participant will be fully responsible for any fees or costs incurred or arising from an accident either involving or caused by the rider.
 This includes, but is not exclusive to, fees from Police, Air Ambulance, Fire and Rescue and the Ambulance service.
 If the situation arises that you are not capable of making the decision to call the emergency services, the rider agrees that a member of UK Cycling Events Ltd, Time Inc. (UK) Ltd or (where applicable*) the Rather be Cycling Event Team or a member of the public may call for them.
 In this situation, the rider still accepts the costs and consequences of such actions.

-- Each participant hereby grants to UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling an exclusive, absolute and irrevocable worldwide assignment in perpetuity in the photographs/film/video/electronic representations and/or sound recordings of the participant obtained at the event and grants to UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling the right to use and publish such content in any and all media.
-The participant hereby releases UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling from any and all liability from such use and promotion.
-The participant hereby authorises the reproduction, sale, copyright, exhibit, broadcast, electronic storage and/or distribution of said photographs/film/video tapes/electronic representations and/or sound recordings without limitation at the discretion of UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling.
-The participant specifically waives any right to any compensation they may have for appearing in any of the photographs/film/video/electronic representations and/or sound recordings of the participant at a UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling event.
+- Each participant hereby grants to UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling and its partners an exclusive, absolute and irrevocable worldwide assignment in perpetuity in the photographs/film/video/electronic representations and/or sound recordings of the participant obtained at the event and grants to UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling and its partners the right to use and publish such content in any and all media.
+The participant hereby releases UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling and its partners from any and all liability from such use and promotion.
+The participant hereby authorises the reproduction, sale, copyright, exhibit, broadcast, electronic storage and/or distribution of said photographs/film/video tapes/electronic representations and/or sound recordings without limitation at the discretion of UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling and its partners.
+The participant specifically waives any right to any compensation they may have for appearing in any of the photographs/film/video/electronic representations and/or sound recordings of the participant at a UK Cycling Events Ltd, Time Inc. (UK) Ltd and (where applicable*) Rather Be Cycling event and its partners

 - In the event that a participant fails to complete the course for any reason, he or she agrees to return to or call the event centre before the close of the event and report to a member of staff.
 Not doing so will mean that a search may be organised and the subsequent cost will be billed to the rider.